-Having multiple sources of information is a critical piece to your preparedness efforts.
+Don’t Underestimate the Power of Information: Having multiple sources of information is critical to your preparedness efforts.
 Those that are truly prepared will seek information from multiple sources.

 Social News Aggregators & Social Monitors.
-There are a number of really good social monitoring tools out there that can greatkly increase the effectiveness of who these social networks work.
+There are a number of really good social monitoring tools out there that can greatly increase the effectiveness of how these social networks work.
 One free tool that you might want to check out is called TweetDeck.
-This program allows you to customize what you’re monitoring and even allows you to break it down by keyword based on the event.
+This program allows you to customize what you’re monitoring, and even allows you to break it down by keyword based on the event.

 RSS Readers – RSS readers like FeedDemon allow you to subscribe to different websites, blogs and news websites.
 You can then gather that information in one easy to use interface.
 If you have an RSS Reader you can subscribe to our website here.

 Survival Websites – Don’t forget to check out our big list of survival websites.
 These sites can all be a great resource for learning how to survive in a variety of situations.